How to Pack for a Beach Vacation in JUST a Carry On

 - Will you be getting dressed up to go to dinner and entertainment in the evening?

-- Are you going to more casual places or high-end resorts and resturants?
+- Are you going to more casual places or high-end resorts and restaurants?

 For your tropical vacation, pack sundresses, maxi dresses, two piece sets, and/or rompers as they are light, easy to pack, and can be dressed both up and down.
 Choose breezy cuts and breathable fabrics like linen.
-I personally do not pack jean shorts for all-inclusive resorts as I find the dress codes discourage them.
+I personally do not pack jean shorts for all-inclusive resorts as I find the dress codes discourage them and it’s going to be too warm for jeans.

 I like to pack a couple of comfortable and casual dresses and rompers to wear to breakfast, lunch, or a casual restaurant in the evening.
 These can double as swimsuit coverups for me.